gunnarfandrich/Sentinel/docs/Orin_Flashing.md

 * Dev-22098
   * 8gb Model, without EMMC.
 Requires an NVME storage device to be installed.
 > **NOTE**
-> Alternatively use a USB or SD Card, though these devices will be extremely slow and will face extremely flash degredation in comparison to an NVME and are not recommended.
+> Alternatively use a USB or SD Card, though these devices will be extremely slow and will face extremel flash degredation in comparison to an NVME and are not recommended.

 </td>
 <td>